tniles320/password-generator/README.md

 ### Small issue with the code
 Unfortunately the way the javascript is coded, there is a small chance that the randomly generated password will exclude one or more of the checked characters.
-This is do to length string increasing for each extra character that is checked.<br><br>
+This is do to the length of the string increasing for each extra character that is checked.<br><br>
 Ex: If the password length is 8 and no boxes are checked, the string created will have 8 lowercase letters.
 If the Uppercase letters box is checked the string created will contain 16 characters, but the function will still only pull 8 characters from the string.
 So it is possible that the 8 characters pulled will only include uppercase or lowercase letters.
 This becomes less likely as the password length is increased